 How to Set Up BungeeCord to Link Spigot Servers

 After you’ve got a Minecraft server up and running with Spigot on Debian and Ubuntu, you may want to connect different servers with different collections of plugins.
-BungeeCord acts as a proxy between the Minecraft client and the server, and allows for simple and easy switching between your Spigot servers.
-It allows for players to connect to one address, yet also access a wider variety of activities than can be easily set up on a single Minecraft server instance.
+BungeeCord acts as a proxy between the Minecraft client and the server, and allows simple and easy switching between the Spigot servers.
+It allows for players to connect to one address, yet also access a wider variety of activities than a single Minecraft server instance.